 - requiring procedures such as heart bypass surgery or angioplasty

 And for people without heart disease, regular exercise can decrease the chance of developing it.

-The CDC reports that heart disease is the number one cause of death for both men and women in the United States.
-Every year, close to 800,000 Americans have a first heart attack and 470,000 who have already experienced a heart attack have a repeat event.
+The CDC reports that heart disease is the number one cause of death for most people in the United States.
+Every year, close to 525,000 Americans have their first heart attack.
+In addition, 210,000 who have already experienced a heart attack have another.

-The AHA also reports that active people with high blood pressure, high blood cholesterol, and chronic diseases like heart disease are less likely to die prematurely than inactive people with these conditions.
+The AHA also reports that active people with high blood pressure, high cholesterol levels, and chronic diseases like heart disease are less likely to die prematurely than inactive people with these conditions.

 A 2013 study noted that higher levels of physical activity were associated with a 21 percent reduction in coronary heart disease (CHD) events for men and a 29 percent reduction of CHD events in women.
 Researchers concluded that higher fitness levels predict lower death rates and complications associated with cardiovascular disease.

 What you can do